Owen-Gibbs/snap-dish/README.md

 * The font in the menu of the recipe page is different to the homepage & about page.
 * The about page text doesn't resize on mobile devices
 * The About page isn't responsive
+* The links to the recipe information,image links of the carousel are not working.